gurteshwar/fileblog/README.md

 A static file-based blog system powered by PHP and managed by git.
-Markdown is supported, and you can customize the view templates from scratch.
+Posts are written in Markdown and comments are powered by Disqus.
+Fileblog uses underscore templates which can be easily customized from scratch.

 #Get started
-Set the $baseurl on line #3 of index.php and you're good to go.
-Use the sample template to create articles.
+Set the site url and other settings in config.ini and you're good to go.

 Needless to say, files inside the project should be readable.